This page is based on information from Raj Nair and from the web site www.56cards.com.

 Some play that when a bid is redoubled the basic score is multiplied by 3 rather than 4.

 As in 28, some play a variation called 'Cot': if the winning team wins all the tricks they win twice the usual number of tables.
 To prevent this, their opponents can offer to surrender before the end of the play.
 If the winning side accepts the surrender, play ends and they just win the ordinary number of tables for the bid; if the winning side insists on playing on and wins all the tricks, they win twice the usual number of tables for their bid, but if they lose any tricks at all, they lose twice the usual number of tables for their bid.

 Another description of 56 can be found on Raj Nair's 56 page.

-Nalinap's Fifty Six site includes a detailed introduction and tutorial for the six-player version of 56, and an invitation to join a 56 club.
+Nalinap's Fifty Six site (archive copy) included a detailed introduction and tutorial for the six-player version of 56, and an invitation to join a 56 club.